Joshua Schulte

-Joshua Adam Schulte (born September 25, 1988) is a former Central Intelligence Agency (CIA) employee who was convicted of leaking classified documents to WikiLeaks, the Vault 7 documents, which The New York Times called "the largest loss of classified documents in the agency's history and a huge embarrassment for C.I.A. officials."
+Joshua Adam Schulte (born September 25, 1988) is a former Central Intelligence Agency (CIA) employee who was convicted of leaking classified documents to WikiLeaks.
+WikiLeaks published the documents as Vault 7, which The New York Times called "the largest loss of classified documents in the agency's history and a huge embarrassment for C.I.A. officials".
 After his conviction, the Department of Justice called it "one of the most brazen and damaging acts of espionage in American history."

-As of August 2022, Schulte is awaiting trial on charges relating to child pornography and copyright infringement.
+On September 13, 2023, Schulte was also convicted of receiving, possessing, and transporting child sexual abuse images.
+On February 1, 2024, he was sentenced to 40 years in prison for espionage and child pornography.

 Early life and education

 Schulte grew up in Lubbock, Texas, with three younger brothers.
 His father, Roger, is a financial adviser and his mother, Deanna, is a high-school guidance counselor.
 He was fascinated by computers as a child, and by the time he was in high school, had begun building them.

 According to former classmates, Schulte was infamous for drawing swastikas around school and in the yearbook of a Jewish student.
 Some former students recalled Schulte exposing his genitals and trying to touch others or get them to touch him.
 On one occasion, he and some of his friends got in trouble for trying to put their hands into the pants of a sleeping female student on a bus during a field trip.

 Schulte graduated from the University of Texas at Austin in 2011 with a degree in computer engineering.
 While studying at the University of Texas, he began an internship for IBM.